Please read EVERYTHING THOROUGHLY! View PDF of comp details.

 There is nothing we, or you, can do to eliminate all the risks.
 You are ultimately responsible for your own safety.
 DO NOT do anything you feel is hazardous to your health.
 Make sure you have a competent spotter or belayer before you begin to climb any boulder problem or route.
 Spot other climbers.
 Exercise caution when hiking as well.
 There are many dangerous drop offs and other hazards that may endanger you while simply walking around the boulderfield.

-In the event that you or a friend is injured and needs help, please notify the closest judge (in a red shirt) or rescue squad member.
+In the event that you or a friend is injured and needs help, please notify the closest judge (in a green shirt) or rescue squad member.